Janani241/Sentiment_Analysis/README.md

-# Sentiment_Analysis
+# Sentiment Analysis of YELP Reviews
 The exploration of sentiment in user-generated content carries substantial implications for businesses and individuals.
 Businesses stand to gain insights into customer satisfaction, while users can enhance decision-making by considering sentiments expressed by others.